ChoWonmin/til/Web/ReactNative/README.md

 3. Locations panel
 4. Install the tools by selecting the most recent version in the Command Line Tools dropdown

+#### Installing an iOS Simulator in Xcode

+1. Xcode > Preferences
+2. Components
+3. Select a simulator with the corresponding version of iOS you wish to use

 #### CocoaPods

 #### 3-1.
 Android